kimifetch/yltra-flat-icon-theme/README.md

 Started out as a small change at https://github.com/erikdubois/Ultra-Flat-Icons

 In the meantime days of work have gone into it.
-Two icon theme have been added in January 2015.
+Two new icon themes have been added in January 2015.
 A new branding was in order.

 Yltra Flat was a TYPO but set the idea in my head to tell endusers that it is no longer the same icon theme.